Thomas10111/ProjectBasedCloning/writeup.md

 <img src="images_writeup/center_2020_05_20_04_28_22_768.jpg" alt="Visualization dataset"  width="300">

-Shifting the input images (model.py, line 21)in x and y direction and randomly removing images with a ateering angle around 0 (model.py, line 54).
+Shifting the input images (model.py, line 21) in x and y direction and randomly removing images with a steering angle around 0 (model.py, line 54).
 Other data augmentation methods mentioned on the websites, like changing brightness of the training images, did not make sense to me because brightness never changes in the simulator.

 <img src="images_writeup/x_shift_-20_steering_-0.19996600000000003.jpg" alt="x shift"  width="300">